 A study of the biological and ecological aspects of streams, lakes, and wetlands from a watershed perspective.
 An initial introduction to physical, chemical, and geological principles of limnology is followed by a focus on freshwater biology.
 Laboratories include field-based watershed investigations and lake management assessments using geographic information systems techniques.
 Two hours of lecture and three hours of laboratory per week.
 Offered in alternate years.
 Cross-listed with EES-341.
+Click here for course fee.

-EES-211 or 240 or BIO-121-122 or consent of the instructor.
+EES-211 or EE-240 or BIO-121- BIO-122 or consent of the instructor.